Jobs by CareerBuilder Mobile App

 I worked on visual design updates, illustrations, copywriting, and icons for both Android and iOS, and I also led whiteboarding and brainstorming sessions with the developers.

 As stated, the introduction of the aforementioned empty state resulted in a 92% increase in resume uploads for Q4 2016.
-Yippee!!
-That was a big personal win, and a big win for the UX team.
+That was definitely a personal win, and a big win for the UX team as well.

 I absolutely loved working with this development team, and would welcome any opportunity to work with them again in the future.
 I also worked alongside an amazing senior designer who taught me some great strategies for incorporating better process into your product teams, and increasing collaboration and communication with your developers.